 - Insulin resistance: High levels of insulin cause the ovaries to produce too much testosterone.
-This in turn can cause weight gain, which again triggers the body to produce more insulin.
+This, in turn, can cause weight gain, which again triggers the body to produce more insulin.

 Do you know when you're ovulating?Try our ovulation calculator

-What are the symptoms of PCOS?I was diagnosed with PCOS about eight years ago.
+What are the symptoms of PCOS?I was diagnosed about eight years ago.
 I had the classic symptoms – overweight, spots etc but my cycle was fairly regular.
 I had strong insulin resistance and really struggled to lose any weight.